Showing posts with label Museum. Show all posts

 Christy's work has been shown in exhibitions across the United States, including the "2014 Best and Brightest" exhibition at the Scottsdale Artist's School and the Porter Hall Gallery at the Tucson Botanical Gardens in 2013.
 She was also a finalist in the "2014 Richeson 75 Still Life and Floral" art competition and the "2014 NOAPS International Juried Open Exhibition."
 Christy lives in Tucson, Arizona, where she is very active in the local arts community of Southern Arizona and teaches studio art classes.
 She is a member of the Tucson Pastel Society.
 See Christy Olsen's website at ChristyOlsen.com.

 Christy said she likes to paint bigger pictures because she doesn't like to do the framing herself.
 Bigger paintings can be fragile, so she ships them with Plexiglas.
 Her favorite paper is the French Sennelier paper (LaCarte), but she has found it is not completely consistent in color.
 She likes the mid-tones that "help pull out the lights and darks.
-"She uses the Dakota box for her pastels because the pastels don't break if the box should drop.
+"She uses the Dakota box for her pastels because the pastels don't break if the box drops.
 Christy added straps to her box for carrying and also for strapping it to her easel.
-(To hold it steady, she weights it by hanging her purse from it.)
+(She weighs it by hanging her purse from it to hold it steady.)

 In the demo, she used a computer image of a vase and flowers displayed on an iPad for reference because it is better than a photo.
 However, working from life is best.
 She said, "I like to work from life; otherwise, it is flat."